smacdon22/dli_migration/README.md

 # dli_migration
 Python import of DLI Training to DLI-IDD dataverse

 Takes CSV input, reformats into dataverse's JSON format and uploads datasets as drafts.
+Then uploads files to each dataset, updates their metadata, and publishes everything once uploaded as draft.

+Change the API header to you API token.
+Test file is included but you can move this script to a directory with a different file and change the name of the file accessed.
+Also, add a folder with all the files to add in their respective folders, labeled by the old CUDO id ex: *directory*/files/2338/ecosoc.pdf etc.